sergiofgonzalez/building-fastapi-webapps/01_api-concepts/README.md

 HTTP status codes are used to signal the result of processing an API request in the server.

-When used propertly, HTTP status code help us deliver expressive responses to our APIs' consumers.
+When used properly, HTTP status code help us deliver expressive responses to our APIs' consumers.

 HTTP status codes are organized into groups: